SOLAHART SOUTH AUSTRALIA SMART NETWORK TRIAL PROGRAM (“PROGRAM”)

 3.3.
 At the conclusion of the Program, the Customer will be offered a continuation of the Home Energy Management Services at a competitive subscription fee.

 4.2.
 The Customer acknowledges that the Service Provider will be managing and optimising the Customer’s water heating energy consumption to optimise the Customer’s energy costs.
 Further, the Customer acknowledges that the remainder of the Customer’s energy consumption is not under the control of the Service Provider.
-The Service Provider and AGL shall not be liable for any loss, damage, cost, expense or liability suffered by the Customer in relation to the energy costs, including if the Customer's energy bills increase as a result of the Customer's participation in the Program.
+The Service Provider shall not be liable for any loss, damage, cost, expense or liability suffered by the Customer in relation to the energy costs.

 5. LIMITATION OF LIABILITY